tsyhahaha/CUDA-NN/README.md

 ./train
 ```

+*PS: the compile process may fail for the version of gcc or the arch of the GPU.
+Please check the relevant correspondence if got error.*

 ### 2. program beat
 To verify the correctness of the layers or models, it's a must to compare them with the official implementation by torch at the input/output level.
 To do this：